LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 A component `docs` directory contains a `CMakeLists.txt` file that uses the CMake `add_subdirectory` command to add `sphinx` and `doxygen` subdirectories to the build configuration.
-These are guarded to prevent addition if either *Sphinx* or *Doxygen* are not found.
+These should be guarded to prevent addition if either *Sphinx* or *Doxygen* are not found.

 `CMakeLists.txt` files in the `sphinx` and `doxygen` subdirectories add